tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/Activities/04-Stu_Time_Series_Linear_Regression/README.md

 Prepare the data with the following steps:

-  * Read the CSV in pandas.
+  * Read the CSV in Pandas.
 You will use the data in the settle price column (see [https://www.investopedia.com/terms/s/settlementprice.asp](https://www.investopedia.com/terms/s/settlementprice.asp) for more on futures settle prices).

   * Instead of using settle prices directly, create a column of returns: the percentage change from one day to the next.
 Multiply the results by 100 for ease of interpretation.
 This column will be your dependent variable (y).